Pekko Käppi

 Pekko Käppi (born 1976) is a jouhikko musician from Tampere and a part-time teacher at the Sibelius Academy.
 He is also a composer, a producer and a researcher.
 He is trained as an ethnomusicologist, specializing in traditional folk music.
-He performs together with his band K:H:H:L, which stands for ‘the bones of dead horses out of control’.
+He performs together with his band K:H:H:L, which stands for 'the bones of dead horses out of control'.

 Early life

 In 1993–94, when he was 17 years old, Käppi spent a year in the United States as an exchange student.
-The son of his host family was a fan of Grateful Dead, and through him Käppi became familiar with the band's music, which consisted of rock and improvised music based on folk music.
-This provoked his interest in the sources of that music, and especially in Finnish folk music.
+The son of his host family was a fan of Grateful Dead, and through him, Käppi became familiar with the band's music, which consisted of rock and improvised music based on folk music.
+This provoked his interest in the sources of that music, especially in Finnish folk music.

 Another important influence for Käppi has been Värttinä, which caused him to look into the folk music collections of his local library.

 In 1997, Käppi got a chance to study folk music in Kaustinen, at the Ala-Könni Folk High School, where he began to play the jouhikko.
 At the time, he was frustrated with the guitar and felt it had too many strings and too much of everything in general.

 In 1998, Käppi played in the streets with a friend who played the bagpipe.
 The sound of the jouhikko could barely be heard, and Käppi felt he needed an amplifier.
 The device had to be a small one, so he could carry it around, but the result was that he had to crank it up, thus producing a distorted sound.
 This is how he found his own sound, which has remained almost unchanged ever since then.